Van den Bosch

 Ken Godfrey is the Executive Director of the European Partnership for Democracy (EPD) and has led the organisation since 2015.
 Prior to joining EPD, he worked as an Electoral Advisor for the UN Integrated Mission in Timor-Leste.
 He has also worked for the European Union Police Mission in Afghanistan, at the European Parliament and as an external consultant for the European Commission.
 He holds a Master’s degree from the London School of Economics in Comparative Democratisation.
 Ken has also worked in Argentina, Canada, China, Senegal and the United Kingdom.

-Ellen Leafstedt is Programmes Assistant at the European Partnership for Democracy, where she supports EPD’s global democracy programming.
+Ellen Leafstedt is Research and Evidence Officer at the European Partnership for Democracy.
+Her work at EPD bridges the gap between research on inclusive democracy and monitoring, evaluation and learning (MEL) for EPD’s democracy support programmes.
 Prior to joining EPD, she completed a Master of Philosophy in Russian and East European Studies at Oxford University, where her research focused on protest and legitimacy in former Soviet authoritarian regimes.
-During her studies she was online editor and research assistant for the “Europe’s Stories” project at the European Studies Centre at St Antony’s College, and previously gained work experience at the Eurasia Foundation of Central Asia and the American Enterprise Institute (AEI).

 Christine Hackenesch is Senior Researcher and Coordinator of the Africa Group at the German Development Institute (IDOS).
 Her research focuses on EU external relations, Sino-African relations and the domestic politics of African authoritarian regimes.